E-963/1st-DevOps-Project/README.md

        terraform destroy

 # Ansible

-  ### Playbook to install Docker and run the app container on the provisioned instance.
+### Playbook to install Docker and run the app container on the provisioned instance

     cd ansible
     ansible-galaxy collection install community.docker
     ansible-playbook main.yml    # updated hosts.ini with the outputs from terraform

 # Operation and Monitoring